SheCodesAustralia/workshopcontent/content/django/03_your_first_django_project/_index.md

 # Your first Django project!

 The first step is to create our Bakery Finder app is to start a new Django project.
-Basically, this means that we'll run some scripts provided by Django that will create the skeleton of a Django project for us.
-This is just a bunch of directories and files that we will use later.
+Django has some ~magic~ meaning that went we run some scripts, Django will create the skeleton of a Django project for us!
+The skeleton is a bunch of files that we will explain as we go.

-The names of some files and directories are very important for Django.
-You should not rename the files that we are about to create.
-Moving them to a different place is also not a good idea.
-Django needs to maintain a certain structure to be able to find important things.
+Naming of these files and directories are very important.
+Django needs to maintain a certain structure to be able to find important bits of information.
+If they are renamed or moved, it might get confused or throw some unexpected errors.
+As such, you shouldn't rename the files that we are about to create, or move them around.

+Ready to get going?

 {{% notice note %}}